mountmike/pcloud2gdrive/README.md

 In short I had to write a function that could handle all these tasks in a recursive loop based on whether or not there were folders in a directory.

     1. create folder tree on server with fs
-    2. download files from pcloud
+    2. download files from Pcloud
-    3. create folder tree in gdrive
+    3. create folder tree in Gdrive
-    4. upload files to gdrive
+    4. upload files to Gdrive
     5. delete the tmp folder on server

 ## 5. Tracking task progress while it runs
-    - creating progress bar
-    - writing to db everytime a file is downloaded/uploaded increasing a counter.
-    - function to read count variable and convert to a % **async ISSUES**
+Next up I wanted a graphical read on the progress of a running task.
+As I was using multiple libraries for transfering data there I couldnt easily utilise any built in methods for this and decided to build my own.
+I needed to count each sucessful download and upload and track the count in the database.
+After some reading I utilised Firestore's distributed counters function which allowed the counter to be updated more than once per second.
+I then built a component in **React** that would read this value, convert to a percentage based on total files and update accordingly.

 # Future thoughts:
-    - move users db to firestore / task processing to a FAAS like Lambda?
+    - move users db to firestore / task processing to a FAAS?
     - add task scheduling
     - build out file browser for each cloud storage from within my app
         - CRUD folders